ramojus/mellifluous.nvim/README.md

 })
 ```

-### Setting light theme
+### Light theme
-Set `vim.opt.background` to `'light'`.
+For light theme, set `vim.opt.background` to `'light'`.
 This will only work on color sets that have light theme.

 ### Color sets
 Non-original color sets are made to match their original version as closely as possible with the same highlight rules as mellifluous.